The Comprehensive HSK Study Guide: Tips and Resources for the Chinese Proficiency Test

 - Memrise — Memrise is a language learning app that includes several crowdsourced HSK decks for its Chinese program.

 - FluentU — FluentU’s Chinese program comes in handy for listening and vocabulary practice.
-You can create your own flashcards based on the interactive subtitles from the native media clips or study through the premade HSK-themed decks, complete with pronunciation, definitions, example sentences and related video clips.
+You can create your own flashcards based on the interactive subtitles from the native media clips or study through the premade HSK-themed decks.

 - Chinese in Flow — This is a game that’s based on the vocabulary for HSK Levels 1 to 3.